lando/vitepress-theme-default-plus/docs/config/config.md

   3. seeds the contributor's `links` array with a GitHub social link if one isn't already configured.

   Contributors who already have a GitHub link in their `links` array (typically maintainers configured via `include`) are left alone — the resolver only fills in fields that are empty.

+  Emails that exhaust the search without resolving (i.e. they ran out of history or hit `maxStalePages`) are negative-cached so they aren't retried on every build.
+To force a re-resolve after a contributor connects their email to GitHub, delete the cache file.
+Emails that are merely cut off by `maxPages` are NOT negative-cached, so a subsequent build with a higher `maxPages` will pick them up.

   In CI, set `GITHUB_TOKEN` (GitHub Actions sets this for you automatically) or `GH_TOKEN`.
 Without a token the resolver silently degrades and unresolved contributors keep their `mailto:` link as before.